berzak/celer/README.md

-# CELER: Corpus of English Learner Eye Movements in Reading
+# CELER: Corpus of English Learner Eye-Movements in Reading

 Eye movement recordings of ESL and native English speakers reading Wall Street Journal (WSJ) newswire sentences in English.
 Each participant reads 156 sentences: 78 sentences shared across participants and 78 unique to each participant.
 The dataset has two versions v1 (182 participants) and v2 (365 participants).

 ### Example
-#TODO: replace with full trial.

 ![](full_trial.gif)